mpkocher/pydantic-cli/README.md

 class MinOptions(BaseModel):
     debug: bool = Field(..., description="Enable/Disable debugging", extras={'cli': ('--enable-debug', '--disable-debug')})
 ```
+**Currently, supplying the short form of each "enable" and "disable" is not supported**.

 ### Optional Boolean Fields

-Similar to the required boolean fields case, `Optional[bool]` cases are handled the similar semantics.
+Similar to the required boolean fields case, `Optional[bool]` cases have the same (--enable, --disable) semantics.

 ```python
 from typing import Optional